National Alliance (Latvia): Ideology and policies

 It has taken right-wing populist positions, and it actively opposes immigration, both the residence permit selling programme and the refugee quota system intended by the European Union (EU), emphasizing the already large number of Soviet-era settlers in Latvia.
-It has compared the modern advocates of immigration with those who supported the planned mass immigration to the Latvian Soviet Socialist Republic, which affected the demographic ethnic groups in Latvia, such as the expansion of a Russian minority.
-The party was the only one of the leading coalition partners that completely refused both the refugee quota system, as well as voluntary acceptation of refugees.
-In August 2015, the party took part in organizing the massive anti-immigration rally in Rīga.
-This anti-immigration position was accented in the annual foreign affair debates in the Saeima, also turning against perceived liberal immigration policy and political correctness in the EU.
-The party supports the establishment of a national day of remembrance for the Latvian Legion, a military formation within Nazi Germany's Waffen-SS.
-The Saeima has rejected proposals by the National Alliance to formally establish it as a holiday in 2013, 2018, and 2019.
-MPs from the National Alliance are regular participants in the annual commemoration events for the Latvian Legion.
+It has compared the modern advocates of immigration with those who supported the planned mass immigration to the Latvian Soviet Socialist Republic, which affected the demographics of Latvia, such as the expansion of the Russian-speaking minority.